abbbi/qmpbackup/README.md

 UEFI / BIOS (pflash devices)
 -----------------------------

-If the virtual machine uses UEFI, it usually has attached pflash devices pointing to the UEFI firmware and variables files.
-These are included in the backup by default and can be copied from the backup folder.
+If the virtual machine uses UEFI, it usually has attached `pflash` devices pointing to the UEFI firmware and variables files.
+These will be included in the backup by default.